rocketship88/Tasks/README.md

 !!!
 NEW !!!

 The vw debugging system has been added which is a standalone debugging system that includes Tk variable tracking via entry widgets plus several in-code breakpoints for procedures, TCLOO methods, and global scope code.
 Tproc's, Tasks, and tgroup's now have support for loading it into 1 or more Task/threads.
+It's loaded via a simple source command and so can be used inside Tasks (threads).

 The included instrumenter can dynamically add breakpoints to a proc or method which can then be single stepped both manually or in auto-step run/stop mode to watch data change.
 The current instruction line is indicated with an -> in a source code window.
 Stepping speed can be dynamically controlled with 3 digit spinboxes (000 - 999 ms between instructions) to better visualize a program's execution.